-Method Summary Date() Date class constructor. addDays() Returns a Date object with n days added. addMonths() Returns a Date object with n months added. daysBetween() Returns the number of days between the current Date object and the date specified. fromBytes() Convert an external Bytes representation of a Date object to a Date object. fromText() Convert the date from a given input string with format and NLS parameters specified. getDate()() Returns the date and time components of the Date object. getSystemDate() Returns a Date object containing the system date. isNull() Returns TRUE if Date is NULL; otherwise returns false. lastDay() Returns a Date that is the last day of the month. nextDay() Returns a Date that is the date of the next day of the week. operator=() Assigns the values of a date to another.
+Method Summary Date() Date class constructor. addDays() Returns a Date object with n days added. addMonths() Returns a Date object with $n$ months added. daysBetween() Returns the number of days between the current Date object and the date specified. fromBytes() Convert an external Bytes representation of a Date object to a Date object. fromText() Convert the date from a given input string with format and NLS parameters specified. getDate()() Returns the date and time components of the Date object. getSystemDate() Returns a Date object containing the system date. isNull() Returns TRUE if Date is NULL; otherwise returns false. lastDay() Returns a Date that is the last day of the month.